dolmades/dolmades-cli/docs/MAIN.md

 ## Introduction

 Dolmades are intended as a mean to ease packaging, installation and distribution of windows programs in Linux environments to the utmost extent.
-This collection of command line tools represent the prototypical implementation of the underlying concepts.
+This release focuses on basic features and GOG support.
+As of now a collection of a few command line tools represent the prototypical implementation of the underlying concepts:
-As of now there are three python scripts:

 * dolmades - to maintain your installed windows application
 * goglizer - prepares win-only GOG games to be cooked; GOG account required